itsnikhil/blog/content/form-auto-submitter/privacy.md

 ### 1. Permissions Required

 - **Tabs:** Used to get access to specific tab where office form is opened and modify DOM
-- **Alarms** Used to schedule code to run at a specified time in the future
+- **Alarms:** Used to schedule code to run at a specified time in the future
 - **Storage:** Used to save the state of extention locally
 - **Background:** Used to execute code in the background even when you are not on the window